I, Daniel Blake

-I, Daniel Blake is a 2016 drama film written by Paul Laverty and directed by Ken Loach.
+I, Daniel Blake is a 2016 British drama film written by Paul Laverty and directed by Ken Loach.
 The film stars Dave Johns as Daniel Blake, a middle-aged man who is denied Employment and Support Allowance despite being declared unfit to work by his doctor.
 Hayley Squires co-stars as Katie, a struggling single mother whom Daniel befriends.

 I, Daniel Blake won the Palme d'Or at the 2016 Cannes Film Festival, the Prix du public at the 2016 Locarno International Film Festival, and the 2017 BAFTA Award for Outstanding British Film.